cofoeducistudent/tam-ms1-c/README.md

 ---
 ## **(S)tructure**

-Because BEF want a basic static site for initial promotion.
-I will have  'content-data'  **integrated within the html** file means I will not need to involve a database such as **MySql**  or other data retrival methods to pull the data from.
+Because BEF wants a basic static site for initial promotion.
+I will have  'content-data'  **integrated within the Html** file means I will not need to involve a database such as **MySql**  or other data retrieval methods to pull the data from.
 In effect...

-**Structure data**, is inherent within html
+**Structure data** is inherent within Html

-**content-data** presented on the site, is intregrated within the HTML file.
+**content-data** presented on the site is integrated  within the HTML file.

 **Color & format data**, will be held within CSS